percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.14.0.md

 ## Release Highlights

+### Quickstart guide

+Within this release, a [Quickstart guide](../quickstart.md) was added to the Operator docs, that'll get you up and running in no time!
+Taking a look at this guide you'll be guided step by step through quick installing (multiple options), connecting to the database, inserting data, making a backup, and even integrating with Percona Monitoring and Management (PMM) to monitor your cluster.

+### Automated volume resizing

+Kubernetes supports the Persistent Volume expansion as a stable feature since v1.24.
+Using it  with the Operator previously involved manual operations.
+Now this is automated, and users can resize their PVCs [by just changing the value](../scaling.md#scale-storage) of the appropriate option in the PerconaXtraDBCluster custom resource.
+This feature is in a technical preview stage and is not recommended for production environments.

 ## New Features

 * {{ k8spxcjira(1237) }}: The Operator now checks if the needed Secrets exist and connects to the storage to check the existence of a backup before starting the restore process